How Does it Feel to Keep an Urn for Ashes in the Home?

 by John M. Stuart, MSW

-Keeping cremains in the home is a personal decision.
-The topic invites thoughtful consideration as to the every-day presence of a loved one who has passed.
+Keeping cremains in the home is a personal decision and many people struggle between keeping their loved ones at home or in a columbarium at a cemetery.
+Deciding whether or not to keep an urn for ashes in the home invites thoughtful consideration as to the every-day presence of a loved one who has passed.
 How might that feel?
 Would the presence of the urn and ashes bring a constant sense of loss or uneasiness?
 For some the urn might elicit feelings of a presence or energy in the house that is uncomfortable.
+For others, the urn might be a comforting presence letting them know that their loved one is still with them in spirit.

 The following true story illustrates a positive aspect of displaying a cremation urn in the home.